vgaggia/Desert-Scripts/README.md

 ## Acknowledgments

-- Thanks to the VRChat and UdonSharp communities for their invaluable resources and support.
+- Thanks to VRChat and UdonSharp for their invaluable resources and support.
-- Lever model created by [Artist Name] (if applicable).

 ## Support